fairy2fei/auth_mongodb/README.md

 # auth_mongodb

 This is a Single Page Application that handles users login.
-Using vuejs, vuex and MongoDB Atlas.
+Using vuejs, vuex, Bootstrap and MongoDB Atlas.

 First, use command "npm install" in both client and server folder.